DeltaDDX/NNU-IEEE-Lockbox/docs/docs/rfid.md

+Title:   RFID Reader
+Summary: A documentation of the RFID Reader and how to use it.
+Authors: Andrew Bargen
+Date:    October 20, 2025

 # About the RFID
 The rfid reader used is the MFRC522.
 The [datasheet](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) describes the properties of the chip.
 It also describes how to use the chip.
 Thankfully, someone has already done the heavy lifting and has implemented a library with a few simple function calls so that we don't have to think about implementation details.
 The chip uses the SPI (Serial Periphrial Interface) to communcate with the microcontroller.